Chris Maskey

 What makes it interesting is the range of surfaces it has to support.
 It is not just a feed or a marketplace.
 It has to handle community posts, real-time messaging, location-based services, adoption browsing, donations, profiles, and checkout flows while still feeling like one coherent system.

-What it includes
+What it does

-• marketplace flows with Stripe-powered checkout
+• runs a marketplace with Stripe-powered checkout and order tracking

-• donation support for animal welfare organizations
+• accepts donations for animal welfare organizations

 Stack